London Necropolis Railway: London Necropolis Company

-On 30 June 1852 the promoters of the Brookwood scheme were given Parliamentary consent to proceed, and the London Necropolis and National Mausoleum Company (LNC) was formed.
+On 30 June 1852 the promoters of the Brookwood scheme were given parliamentary consent to proceed by the London Necropolis and National Mausoleum Act 1852 (15 & 16 Vict. c. cxlix), and the London Necropolis and National Mausoleum Company (LNC) was formed.
 The former Woking Common near Brookwood, owned by the Earl of Onslow, was chosen as the site for the new cemetery.
 To prevent the LSWR from exploiting its monopoly on access to the cemetery, the private Act of Parliament authorising the scheme bound the LSWR to carry corpses and mourners to the cemetery in perpetuity and set a maximum tariff which could be levied on funeral traffic, but did not specify detail of how the funeral trains were to operate.

 Broun's scheme had envisaged the cemetery running along both sides of the LSWR main line and divided by religion, with separate private railway halts on the main line, each incorporating a chapel, to serve each religion's section.
 The new consulting engineer to the company, William Cubitt, rejected this idea and recommended a single site to the south of the railway line, served by a private branch line through the cemetery.
 The company also considered Broun's plan for dedicated coffin trains unrealistic, arguing that relatives would not want the coffins to be shipped separately.

 Internal disputes within the LNC led to Broun and Sprye losing control of the scheme, and later delays and allegations of mismanagement caused further changes to the scheme's management.
 In September 1853 under a new board of trustees work began on the scheme.
 A site for the London rail terminus was identified and leased, and a 2200 acre tract of land stretching from Woking to Brookwood was purchased from Lord Onslow.
 The westernmost 400 acre, at the Brookwood end, were designated the initial cemetery site, and a branch railway line was built from the main line into this section.
 On 7 November 1854 the new cemetery opened and the southern Anglican section was consecrated by Charles Sumner, Bishop of Winchester.
 At the time it was the largest cemetery in the world.
 On 13 November the first scheduled train left the new London Necropolis railway station for the cemetery, and the first burial (that of the stillborn twins of a Mr and Mrs Hore of Ewer Street, Borough) took place.